AiswaryaPM98/Portfolio/README.md

 Daily Throughput and rolling average is highest on 28-11-2020.
 Rolling metrics helps us to show if the metrics is going up or down as the values changes on daily, weekly, monthly or yearly basis.

+3. Percentage share of each language : Share of each language for different contents.

 ---
 ### Marketing AD Campaign Analysis